chipxsd/stream-based-sync/stream-based-sync.md

-Should the model be more sophisticated (having multiple fields, mutable collections, relationships with other structures), copying the whole structure along with its values (aka. object graph) over and over again becomes expensive.
+Should the model be more sophisticated (having multiple fields, mutable collections, relationships with other structures), copying the whole structure along with its values (whole object graph) over and over again becomes expensive.

 ### 2.4 Approaches to Data Synchronization

 What we've learned from the previous chapter is, that there are different ways to get our data up-to-date.
-The most naive way is to just **copy it**.
+The most naive way is to just **copy it**, which is in a lot of cases less than ideal.
+Better way to get the data up-to-date is to only **apply changes** to it.
+Let's visit both approaches.

 #### 2.4.1 Absolute Synchronization (copying)